 - Avoid exposure to lawn chemicals.
 Keep your pet away from applied lawn products when possible.
 There is some evidence for an increased cancer risk in pets exposed to applied lawn chemicals.

 - Get to know your pet.
-Behavior changes are often a signal that a pet isn’t feeling well.
+Behavior changes often signal a pet isn’t feeling well.
 Watch your pet, learn their likes and dislikes, and their sleeping and eating habits.
 A change in routine or demeanor could be an early sign of disease.

-With these helpful tips, along with regular checkups with your veterinarian, you can help keep your pet healthy and free of cancer.
-And with a gift to our Stop Cancer Furever campaign, we can stop cancer from stealing the animals we love.
+With these helpful tips, along with regular checkups with your veterinarian, you can help keep your pet as healthy as possible.
+And, with a gift to Morris Animal Foundation, you can also support researchers working to give us more time with the animals we love.
 Make your gift today!

-Download the Pet Cancer Prevention Checklist & Pet Cancer Signs as a reminder of what you can do to help prevent cancer in your pets with warning signs of cancer in your cat or dog.
+And don’t forget to download the Pet Cancer Prevention Checklist & Pet Cancer Signs as a reminder of what you can do to help prevent cancer in your pets, including 10 common warning signs of cancer in your cat or dog.